Erez-IL/govhack2013/README.md

 So far I have:

 - written some Perl to manipulate the data
-- created a database table and loaded the data so we can analyse in SQL
+- created a database table and loaded the data so we can analyse it in SQL
 - generated country totals
 - put it all on github so that it is accessible

-What else I could do (but it would be great if someone could take this on):
+What else I think needs to be done:

 - make some more data summaries
 - limit the data to our top 10 trading partners
 - if we want to use a
 [Choropleth map](http://en.wikipedia.org/wiki/Choropleth_map)
 then select a colour progression and determine what number ranges move from one colour to the next

-If someone else could:
-- display that visually (e.g. overlaying a map of the world, maybe as some sort of [Choropleth map](http://en.wikipedia.org/wiki/Choropleth_map)
+- display data visually (e.g. overlaying a map of the world, maybe as some sort of [Choropleth map](http://en.wikipedia.org/wiki/Choropleth_map)

+What I will do:

+- Make a template for a video of the data
+- Finalise a video based on the visualisations

 ## Countries